ttlew/conversation/tutorial.md

     ![Shows choosing a different intent and retraining](images/tut-change-intent.gif)

-#### What to do next

-Optionally review the **Car Dashboard - Sample** workspace to see this same use case fleshed out even more with a longer dialog and additional functionality.
+Optionally, you can review the **Car Dashboard - Sample** workspace to see this same use case fleshed out even more with a longer dialog and additional functionality.

 1. Click the **Back to workspaces** button ![Shows Back to workspaces button in menu](images/workspaces-button.png) from the navigation menu.

 1. On the **Car Dashboard - Sample** tile, click **Edit sample**.

-## Step 4: Deploy the tutorial workspace
+## Next steps
 {: #deploy}

 Now that you have built and tested your workspace, you can deploy it by connecting it to a user interface.
 There are several ways you can do this.